What is Physical Distribution in Supply Chain Management? A Detailed Guide in 2023

 Enables Market Expansion

-Mega investments in the form of a strong promotional campaign may prove worthless if physical distribution continues to fall behind the market expansion.
+Mega investments in the form of a strong promotional campaign may prove worthless if the physical distribution channel continues to fall behind the market expansion.

 Maintains Market Share

-The market is extremely saturated.
+The market is highly saturated.
 In a climate of fierce competition, firms expect to increase market share, while maintaining current market share would be a primary success.
-This is maintained with the use of proper eCommerce logistics systems.
+This is carried out with the use of proper eCommerce logistics systems.
 Logistics must be closely monitored by businesses.
 Companies should detect distribution flaws and take quick corrective action.

 Physical distribution contributes to price stability.
 Buyers anticipate pricing constancy over time.
 The effective utilization of transportation and warehousing infrastructure can aid in matching demand with supply, ensuring price stability.